breezy-codes/Thoth-Tech-Code-Files/0-usage-examples/6-isinteger1/README.md

 # Usage example creation for Valid Integer Check

 This is a usage example for validating whether strings represent valid integer values using SplashKit.
-The program tests an array of string values and outputs whether each one can be interpreted as an integer.
+The program asks the user to enter a string, and then checks if the string represents a valid integer.
+If the string is a valid integer, the program prints the integer value; otherwise, it prints an error message, prompting the user to enter a valid integer.
 The PR is [here](https://github.com/thoth-tech/splashkit.io-starlight/pull/999)

 ## Testing Python Code